-Go One Better with a Bachelor's in Fashion
+Enhance Your Knowledge with a Bachelor's in Fashion

-- Apply management theories and techniques in the fashion merchandising environment to achieve retail objectives and remain competitive
+- Apply management theories and techniques in the fashion merchandising environment to achieve retail objectives and remain competitive.

-- Collect and organize industry data through the use of qualitative and quantitative research tools
+- Collect and organize industry data through the use of qualitative and quantitative research tools.

-- Employ effective decision-making to select textile and production sources from domestic and international markets
+- Employ effective decision-making to select textile and production sources from domestic and international markets.

 Armed with this impressive range of fashion merchandising expertise, you are ready to take on the Madison Avenues and Main Streets of the world.